alec-kingsley/pascal-compiler/README.md

 ## Known issues

 1. String input limited to 255 bytes
-2. Doesn't sanitize strings...
-Back slashes should be preceded by a back slash, as well as % maybe
+2. Doesn't sanitize strings, currently throws them into printf (ignored since I don't want to keep libc dependency)
 3. Blatant syntax error reporting seems pretty solid but need a nice looking warning/error reporting for other errors
 4. Error reporting for unrecognized identifiers just crashes program
-5. Calloc's every time a string is read in and free's none of it
+5. Calloc's every time a string is read in and free's none of it (after dropping libc dependency I'll store strings a different way entirely)
-6. Sometimes fails when special characters like ≥ are used
+6. Support for special characters like ≥ is poor and they should be avoided for now

 ## Next planned features